opusonesolutions/idp-schedule-provider/idp_schedule_provider/forecaster/resources/schedule_response.md

 <details>

 Transformers and regulators support a balanced or unbalanced tap position schedule.
+They also support violation cost schedules which can only be specified as a balanced value.

 For any timepoints where the tap position values are not specified, the transformer will be assumed to be in its default tap position.